ASL Starter Kit #1 Unofficial Errata

 A CX counter is removed at the next movement phase of the unit's player, not the opponent's movement phase.
 Also, a CX counter is removed from a unit when it breaks (see ASLRB A4.51).

-CX units do not add a DRM for morale checks or pin task checks.
+CX units do not add a +1 DRM penalty for morale checks or pin task checks.
 ASLRB A4.51 makes it clear that CX units add one to labor tasks and attacks.
 Morale checks and pin task checks are not labor tasks or attacks.

 The quick reference data card states that there is a -1 DRM for attacks against CX units.
 That modifier applies only to close combat (CC) attacks (see Section 3.3 discussion of CX status effects).